Quansight-Labs/quansight-labs-site/posts/2021/07/introducing-code-generator-v020.md

 - **Handlers**: To set up Checkpointing, Termination on NaNs, Early Stopping, etc
 - **Loggers**: To configure Logging

-Once you choose the appropriate settings, press the "Download" or "Open in Colab" button on the top to export generated code as a zip archive or a notebook, and follow any given additional steps.
+Once you choose the appropriate settings, press the "Download" or "Open in Colab" button at the top to export generated code as a zip archive or a notebook, and follow any given additional steps.
+The resulting archive contains generated files bundled together.
 The `requirements.txt` file contains all the required dependencies, and the `README` contains all the necessary information for launching the script.

-The resulting archive contains both these files and the config file bundled together.
+You are now ready to add in your data and model and run the code!

 ## I Want To Contribute!